Technology

 The History of MRI and Cochlear Implants

 Magnetic Resonance Imaging (MRI) is one of the most important tools that a doctor can use to look inside the human body without surgery.
-It’s becoming increasingly common; about 10% of Americans had an MRI in 2013.1
+If you have a cochlear implant, you might know that each cochlear implant can only be used at the specific MRI strengths which are approved by regulatory agencies like the FDA*.
+Read all about the history of MRI and cochlear implants here.

 If you’re considering a cochlear implant, keeping up to date with the latest MRI and cochlear implant technology means that you’ll be well-informed about the best cochlear implant for you.